 - Scintilmorn and

 The Scintilmorn sun blade is a notable blade that was built to destroy vampires.
-The Scintilmorn blade was believed to have been lost in Undermountain.
+The Scintilmorn blade was believed to have been lost in the Undermountains.

-The Dawnbringer is a sentient sun blade, believed to have lost in the Underdark
+The Dawnbringer is a sentient sun blade, believed to have been lost in the Underdark.

 Brief History of the Sun Blade

-Now let us take a brief tour into the history of the magical item called Sun Blade as well as the various ways you could craft the blade by yourself for a mission in dungeon and dragon fifth edition (D&D 5e).
+Now let us take a brief tour into the history of the magical item called Sun Blade as well as the various ways you could craft the blade by yourself for a mission in the dungeon and dragon in the fifth edition (D & D 5e).

-The sun sword has a crystal glass blade, which could make you think whether it was a different sword as of that time.
+The sun sword has a crystal glass blade, which makes you wonder if it was a different sword at the time.

 So later in 1989, the name sun blade appeared in the 2nd edition Dungeon master’s guide of the Advanced dungeons and dragons

-The appearance of Sun Blade in Greyhawk Adventure Path
+The Sun Blade makes an appearance on the Greyhawk Adventure Path.

 Even though the Sun Blade has been established as a dreaded magical weapon in recent editions of the dungeon and dragon, the weapon was never used in any 2nd edition adventures or missions.

-It was after 18 years of the first appearance of the sword before it could be used in a published Greyhawk adventure.
+It was 18 years since the first appearance of the sword before it could be used in a published Greyhawk adventure.

-So later In 2007, the Dragon Magazine on page number 145 titled the “Adventure City of Broken Idols “advances the adventure path Savage Tide for the 3rd edition Dungeon and Dragon.
+So later On page 145 of Dragon Magazine in 2007, titled “Adventure City of Broken Idols,” the adventure path of the Savage Tide for the 3rd edition of the Dungeon and Dragon was advanced.

-Sun Blade appearance in Out of Abyss in 2015 as a sentient sword and was called the Dawnbringer.
+The Sun Blade appeared in Out of the Abyss in 2015 as a sentient sword and was called the Dawnbringer.
 The other appearance of the sun blade was in the remake of the Ravenloft module, Curse of Strahd in 2016, and was called the Sunsword again.

-Fortunately, the two swords have a blade out of sunlight and pure light energy, as against the original Sunsword.
-So these two swords are mere iterations of the raw Sun Blade, however, they still have some additional properties.
+Fortunately, the two swords, like the original Sunsword, have a blade made of sunlight and pure light energy.So, these two swords are mere iterations of the raw Sun Blade.
+However, they still have some additional properties.

-Note: The two swords are sentient while the original Sun Blade found in the Taboo Temple is not.
-Check out the Kobold 5e: Kobold (Dungeons & Dragons)
+Note: The two swords are sentient, while the original Sun Blade found in the Taboo Temple is not.
+Check out Kobold 5e: Kobold (Dungeons & Dragons)

 Crafting the 5e Sun Blade

-Yes, you can find the 5e sun blade in a dungeon or find it in possession of the cleric of Pelor and or Lathander.
-However, is it could be nice to craft the blade by yourself.
+Yes, you can find the 5e sun blade in a dungeon or find it in the possession of the cleric of Pelor, or of Lathander.
+However, it could be nice to craft the blade by yourself.

-To create a sun blade, the creator will need to attain a minimum level of 6; this is because the sun blade is a rare weapon of adventure.
-It cost about 15,000 GP to create the sword, So what this means is that it takes a player about 200 days or more to create a blade.
+To create a sun blade, the creator will need to attain a minimum level of 6.
+This is because the sun blade is a rare weapon of adventure.
+It costs about 15,000 GP to create the sword.
+So what this means is that it takes a player about 200 days or more to create a blade.

-The creation of the normal longsword +2 and the creation of sun blade 5e have no much difference, as both swords were almost the same item.
-The Dungeon master’s guide as help to simplify the process, I believed that’s what everyone likes in the dungeon and dragon.
+The creation of the normal longsword +2 and the creation of the sun blade 5e had no big difference, as both swords were almost the same item.
+The Dungeon master’s guide helps to simplify the process.
+I believe that’s what everyone likes in the dungeon and the dragon.

 How to Craft the Sun Blade 5e

-I do not like the way magical items creation is been handled in dungeon and dragon fifth edition.
-I think every single thing that your character does should be part of the whole process or rather the story.
+I do not like the way magical item creation is handled in the dungeon and dragon fifth edition.
+I think every single thing that your character does should be part of the whole process, or rather, the story.

-The process that involves some persons sitting in the lab to create an item for a whole 200 days just creating one magical item, is not that fun with me.
-Read also the Half Plate 5e: The Half Plate Armor In D&D 5e
+For me, the process of some people sitting in a lab for 200 days, just to create one magical item, is not fun.Learn more about the Half Plate 5e: The Half Plate Armor In D&D 5e

 Personally, I’m a huge fan of the Volo’s master guide for All Things Magical that was published in 1996; I just like how magical items have been created in the guide.

-In the Volo’s guide, the author tries as much as possible to present some various ways of creating magical items, the author presented how to create magic items either by a wizard or through a cleric.
+The author of Volo’s guide tries to present as many different ways of creating magical items as possible, presenting how to create magical items either through a wizard or through a cleric.

-One major standout of the Volo’s guide for All Thing Magical is the giving out of magical properties to various resources, which makes the whole creation process a research and gathering operation.
+One major standout in Volo’s guide to All Things Magical is the giving up of magical properties to various resources, which makes the whole creation process a research and gathering operation.

-My very best choice is Sarana, a 15th level cleric and high matriarch of Pelor, the cleric that is leading the temple in the Free City of Greyhawk.
-But she wouldn’t do this for free, so you may have that at the back of your mind.
+My very best choice is Sarana, a 15th level cleric and high matriarch of Pelor, the cleric that leads the temple in the Free City of Greyhawk.
+But she wouldn’t do this for free, so you may have that in the back of your mind.

-- Crystalmist Mountains which is not difficult to achieve.
+- Crystalmist Mountains, which are not very difficult to achieve.